bact/sentimentdemo/README.md

 SPDX-License-Identifier: CC0-1.0
 ---

-# Sentiment Demo: A Compact AI Application and its SBOM Example
+# Sentiment Demo: A Compact AI Application and its AI BOM Example

 A simple text classification application, published solely as an artifact for the purpose of demonstrating